 - If you decide to open a raise to show strength, you might face a re-raise (or 3bet) from players in later positions, putting you in a tight spot.

-While the hijack position offers the chance to control the game to an extent and make strategic plays based on a wider view of the action, it also requires caution due to the potential for more advantageous positions to counteract your moves.
+While the hijack position offers the chance to control the game to an extent and make strategic plays based on a broader view of the action, it also requires caution due to the potential for more advantageous positions to counteract your moves.

 Frequently Asked Questions